Manses/strnum/README.md

 # strnum (String to Number function)
 You don't actually use this function, use stof, stod, stoi, stol, etc from 'string' library to convert a string to a number.
+There is no special about this code, but if you curious then go ahead and see how this code works.

 ### Description
 What this function does is like stod function, since the type of the function (strnum) or return value of the function is 'double' data type.
-There is no special about this code, but if you curious then go ahead and see how this code convert string to number.

 The output of this function might be **inacurate** because the 'type or return value' of the function itself, it is a floating point/decimal number/double data type.
 Computer can't always represent floating point accurately.

 For example :
   - Computer might represent 3 as the number 2.99999999999999 or the number 3.000000000000001, due to limitation on number storage structure fractions on the computer.